Zach Erdem: Greenport, NY

 ZErdem Hospitality: 314 Main St, Greenport, NY.
 Mediterranean and Greek restaurant specializing in local fresh produce and fish.

 Café 75: 441 Main St, Greenport, NY.
 American cuisine cafe offering breakfast and lunch.

 ZEY Hotel: 437-441 Main St, Greenport, NY.
 A contemporary modern boutique hotel in the heart of Greenport, adjacent to Café 75.

 Serving the Hamptons Reality TV

 The American reality television show Serving the Hamptons. premiered April 7, 2022 on Discovery+.
 Seasons 2 and 3 of the show were picked up by HBO Max, its current streaming platform.
 The reality TV show features employees and patrons from his eateries and nightlife venues.

-Philanthropic
+Philanthropy, Honors, and Awards

 Erdem's charitable work includes partnering with local churches and not for profits to provide meals, supporting the earthquake relief efforts in Turkey and Syria, and contributing to schools, regional museums and animal rescue organizations.

+Erdem is the recipient of the 2026 TOA (Turks of America) Most Influential in Business Award for Hospitality and Excellence.
+In addition, he received the American Academy of Hospitality Sciences Star Diamond Award, and was nominated for Long Island Business News 40 Under 40 Award.
+In 2024, he was an honored guest and panel speaker for Forbes' Luxury and Retail Industry Business Bridges event.

 Quotes

 “Change is good when you are in charge of it."

 “You have to imagine something special and then never stop building it.”

 “God is always watching you and hard work and smart work pays off.”